CZ 82: Overview

 Manufactured by the Czechoslovak firm Česká zbrojovka the vz.
 82 replaced the 7.62×25mm Tokarev vz.
 52 pistol in Czechoslovak military service in 1983.
+The choice of catridge, the 9x18 Makarov, reflects Soviet Block influences at the time.

-It is a compact, single/double-action, semi-automatic pistol with a conventional blowback action.
+The firearm is a compact, single/double-action, semi-automatic pistol with a conventional blowback action.
 This type of action allows the barrel to remain solidly fixed to the frame, resulting in improved accuracy over pistols with pivoting barrels (like the U.S. M1911 series).
 The low bore axis of the vz.
 82 provides for less muzzle rise and quicker follow-up shots.

 For added convenience, both the frame-mounted thumb safety and the magazine release are ambidextrous.
 The vz.
 82 was the first service pistol to feature both these features.
 The bore is chrome plated, which gives it three advantages: longer barrel life, resistance to rust from the use of corrosive ammunition, and ease of cleaning.

 Another feature of this pistol is the use of polygonal rifling in the barrel bore.
 This replaces the traditional lands and grooves rifling design with a rounded, smooth polygonal pattern which has a more "hills and valleys" appearance.

-The CZ 83 was set to discontinued/limited production status by CZ USA in 2012.
+Production of the CZ 83 was discontinued in 2012.

 Caliber

 The Vz.
-82 was made in 9×18mm only while the CZ 83 is available in a variety of finishes and chamberings:
+82 was made in 9×18mm only.
+The CZ 83 is available in a variety of finishes and chamberings and magazine capacities: